sercankulcu/sercankulcu.github.io/_thoughts/the-comfort-of-familiar-places.md

 ---
-title: 'The Comfort of Familiar Places'
+title: 'We Return to Places to Measure Ourselves'
 date: 2025-10-26
 tags:
-  - life
+  - memory
-  - memories
+  - place
   - reflection
 ---

-There are places that become part of us without asking permission.

-A street we walked many times.
-A small cafe.
+There are places I return to even when there is no practical reason to go back.

+A street.
 A classroom.
+A cafe.
 A park bench.
-A room where we spent too many nights working.
-At first, these places are ordinary.
-Then time slowly gives them meaning.

-I think familiar places are comforting because they ask very little from us.
-We already know where the door is.
-We know how the light looks in the afternoon.
-We know which corner feels quiet.

-New places make us alert.
-Familiar places let us relax.

-Sometimes I return to a place I knew years ago and notice that very little has changed.
-This can feel strange because I have changed.
-The same wall, the same street, or the same tree becomes a kind of mirror.

-It shows me time without saying anything.
+A building where I once spent too much time.

+At first I thought the attraction was familiarity.
+Familiar places are easy.
+We know the door, the light, the route, the noise.
+They ask less attention from us than somewhere new.

+But I think there is another reason.

+We return to places in order to measure ourselves against them.

+A place can remain almost unchanged while the person visiting it has become completely different.
+The same wall, the same tree, the same corridor can make ten years visible in a way a calendar cannot.

+This is what makes returning strange.

+We expect recognition from the place, although places cannot recognize us.

+We remember who we were there: what worried us, what we wanted, whom we were waiting for, what seemed impossible at the time.
+Then we stand in the same location carrying knowledge that the earlier version of us did not have.

+The distance between those two people becomes briefly visible.

+Sometimes the opposite happens.
+The place has changed and our memory has not.

-There are also places that change completely.
-A shop disappears.
-A building is replaced.
-A road becomes wider.
-Then I realize that memory was keeping an older version alive.
+A shop is gone.
+A building has been replaced.
+A road is wider.
+The physical world refuses to preserve the version we carried inside us.

-Maybe this is why we sometimes feel disappointed when we return somewhere.
-We are not only visiting the real place.
-We are also visiting the place in our memory, and the two are never exactly the same.

-Still, I like going back.

-There is comfort in seeing something familiar after a difficult or busy period.
-It reminds me that not everything is always moving.

-Of course, places do not love us back.
-They are only places.
-But we fill them with conversations, routines, small worries, laughter, and waiting.

-After enough time, they become containers for parts of our life.
+That disappointment reveals something important: nostalgia is not really a desire for old architecture.

+It is often a desire for an old arrangement of the self.

+Montaigne wrote by repeatedly comparing himself with himself, accepting that the subject kept moving.
+Familiar places can do something similar without words.
+They become fixed points against which change becomes easier to see.

-Maybe that is why a simple street can sometimes feel like an old friend.
+This is why a childhood street can feel more emotionally powerful than a beautiful place visited once.
+Its value is not necessarily in what it is.

+Its value is in how many versions of us it has witnessed.

+Of course, the place has witnessed nothing.
+We are the ones doing all the remembering.

+Perhaps that is why returning can feel both comforting and sad.

+We go back looking for something stable and discover that the most important thing that changed was us.